karshh/WBDV/CPNT260_A1/readme.md

 # Web Templates Design

 This project is my attempt at making web designs with different themes and fonts.
+Note: The content are NOT responsive at this moment.

 ### Templates